 The result is a crisp, clear screen that offers stunning colours that is ideal for watching videos or playing games.
 Of course, the bigger screen on the iPad Air 2 is even better for videos, and while both tablets support the new Split Screen feature in iOS 9, there's no doubt that running two apps side-by-side is a better experience on the bigger screen, but it's a sacrifice many will be happy to make in exchange for more portability and a bit of a saving when it comes to cash.

-Inside the iPad mini 4 is a new A8 chip compared with the A7 from the iPad mini 3 and iPad mini 2, which represents a big speed boost (although it's not quite as fast as the A8X you'll find in the iPad Air 2).
+Inside the iPad mini 4 is the Apple-designed A8 chip compared with the A7 from the iPad mini 3 and iPad mini 2, which represents a big speed boost (although it's not quite as fast as the A8X you'll find in the iPad Air 2).
 That's paired with an M8 co-processor that takes on all of the sensors to ease pressure on the A8, helping to keep things running more efficiently.